Injection Therapy for Migraine

 - It also showed improvement in quality of life and that patients missed 5 less days of work or school, equivalent to a whole working week.

-How will your doctor assess if Botox treatment is right for you?
+How will your doctor assess if injection therapy treatment is right for you?

-Your doctor will review your symptoms, medical history and medications in detail before deciding if you qualify for Botox.
+Your doctor will review your symptoms, medical history and medications in detail before deciding if you qualify for injection therapy.